 From north to south, the towns are Monterosso al Mare, Vernazza, Corniglia, Manarola and Riomaggiore.
 Each has its own character and charm, and they are known for different things.
 Although there are many similar things to do in Cinque Terre towns, there are also a few differences!

-Around 4000 people live in Cinque Terre, but 2.4 million people visit per year!
-Many of these people do arrive on cruise ships and Cinque Terre can get very busy during the high season from April to October.
-However, many people also only come for a day, so if you do stay in one of the five villages, or Levanto or La Spezia, which are the towns closest to the north and south, then you’ll find that the crowds dissipate later in the day.
+Around 4000 people live in Cinque Terre, but 2.4 million people visit it per year.
+Many of these people do arrive on cruise ships, and Cinque Terre can get very busy during the high season from April to October.

-I first heard of it when my parents travelled there back in 2004, and I’ve wanted to go ever since!
+I first heard of Cinque Terre when my parents travelled there back in 2004, and I’ve wanted to go ever since!
 With my 30th birthday looming and cheap flights to Italy beckoning, we decided to indulge ourselves with a visit to these picturesque, mostly carless, brightly painted villages.